Manamama/JS_Puzzle_Codes/puzzles_for_AIs/spirals/spiral_puzzle_1.md

 #Ver.
-1.2
+1.3
-Goal : create a spiral out of red element, in a white matrix 5 by 5.
+Goal : create a a clockwise red spiral, in a white matrix 5 by 5.

 The target image should be:
 ```